pscretn/Dictionary-Using-Python/README.md

 Dictionary is a program written in python which can be used for searching word meaning .
 I had tried to overcome all the errors in program ,this dictionary can get close matches for wrong word
 <br><br><br>
-Inorder to make dictionary work we need to import json and import get_close_matches from difflib
+ to get started with dictionary ,  we need to import json and import get_close_matches from difflib as shown below

 ```python
 import json